AlexShkarin/pyLabLib/docs/devices/devices_basics.rst

 Devices which require manufacturer DLLs are harder to set up.
 For most of them, at the very least, you need to install the manufacturer-provided software for communication.
 Frequently it already includes the necessary libraries, which means that nothing else is required.
 However, sometimes you would need to download either an additional SDK package, or DLLs directly from the website.
 Since these libraries take a lot of space and are often proprietary, they are not distributed with the pylablib.

 Note that DLLs can have 32-bit and 64-bit version, and it should agree with the Python version that you use.
 Unless you have a really good reason to do otherwise, it is strongly recommended to use 64-bit Python, which means that you would need 64-bit DLLs (which is the standard in most cases these days).
-To check your python version, you can read the prompt when running the Python console, or run ``python -c "import platform; print(platform.architecture()[0])"`` in the command line.
+To check your Python bitness, you can read the prompt when running the Python console, or run ``python -c "import platform; print(platform.architecture()[0])"`` in the command line.

 In addition, you need to provide pylablib with the path to the DLLs.
 In many cases it checks the standard locations such as the default ``System32`` folder (used, e.g., in DCAM or IMAQ cameras) or defaults paths for manufacturer software (such as ``C:/Program Files/Andor SOLIS`` for Andor cameras).
 If the software path is different, or if you choose to obtain DLLs elsewhere, you can also explicitly provide path by setting the library parameter::